heimskr/why/ISA.md

 An entry with type `2` declares a function name.
 It uses the same format as a type `1` entry, but instead of a filename, a function name is stored instead.

 An entry with type `3` references a line on a source file defined by a type `1` entry.
 After the first byte in a type `3` entry, the next three bytes indicate the index of the referenced type `1` entry.
-The four bytes after that indicate the line number in the referenced file and the next four bytes indicate the column number.
-The next three bytes indicate the index of the referenced type `2` entry.
-The final five bytes indicate the address of an instruction.
+The four bytes after that indicate the line number in the referenced file and the next three bytes indicate the column number.
+The next byte indicates how many contiguous instructions the entry applies to.
+The next four bytes indicate the index of the referenced type `2` entry.
+The final eight bytes indicate the address of an instruction.

 ### Assembly syntax
 <pre>